Special Measures

 The Equality Act 2010 places a duty on public authorities and service providers to make reasonable adjustments to the way they do things, if it puts disabled people at a disadvantage.

-Under the Equality Act 2010 where a victim, witness or defendant meets the definition of disability, as set out in s6(1) of the Act, prosecutors should be aware that they may be entitled to reasonable adjustments under s20 of the Act and have a duty to bring it to the attention of the court.
+Under the Equality Act 2010 where a victim, witness or defendant meets the definition of disability, as set out in section 6(1) Equality Act 2010, prosecutors should be aware that they may be entitled to reasonable adjustments under section 20 Equality Act 2010 and have a duty to bring it to the attention of the court.

-Prosecutors should also be aware that reasonable adjustments may need to be made by the court in order to realise the right to access justice under Article 6 ECHR (incorporated through the Human Rights Act 1998) and Article 13 UNCRPD.
+Prosecutors should also be aware that reasonable adjustments may need to be made by the court in order to realise the right to access justice under Article 6 ECHR (incorporated through the Human Rights Act 1998) and Article 13 of the United Nations Convention on the Rights of Persons with Disabilities.

 The United Nations Convention of the Rights of People with Disabilities Article 13 states: